Joseph Stephanini: Slavery

-Escape from Slavery
+Escape

 Italian vessels frequently visited Patras Castle.
 The castle was situated at the entrance of the Gulf of Patras.
 They frequently traded with the locals.
 During his final stay in Patras, Stephanini acted as an Italian translator because a Genoese sea captain and trader named Spalla did not speak Greek or Turkish.
 Mustafa wanted to purchase cargo for the garrison and Stephanini was the only person in the household that spoke Italian.
 Stephanini found a way to escape.
 Stephanini convinced Spalla to sneak him out of Patras Castle in the middle of the night.
 Spalla was familiar with Stephanini's father.
 Spalla had Stephanini's hair cut and changed his appearance.
 Stephanini was a runaway slave.
 He escaped in January 1825.
 The ship left the Gulf of Patras headed to Smyrna.

 The ship arrived in the city of Smyrna after eight days.
 Stephanini witnessed many Greek slaves in the city.

 Many of the local Greek inhabitants were disrupted because of the war.
 A similar situation occurred in Smyrna resembling the massacre in Patras.
 Many of the Greeks were slaughtered or left homeless.
 Captain Spalla cared for Stephanini.
 Stephanini was his clerk.
 They loaded goods in Smyrna and traveled to Alexandria Egypt.
 After they exchanged cargo they set off for the island of Crete.
 When they arrived they offloaded their cargo Stephanini once again witnessed countless Greek slaves on the island of Crete.
 Several were sold during his stay in the market like animals.
 Stephanini and Captain Spalla encountered a woman with two children.
 The seller told them to buy her and the kids for twelve dollars.
 If they didn't he would kill them.
 Captain Spalla pleaded that he could not spare room on his ship.